Parth2925/options-tracker/DEPLOYMENT.md

 - **Database connection errors**: Check that `DATABASE_URL` is set correctly in Render environment variables
 - **Import errors**: Make sure all dependencies are in `requirements.txt`
 - **Port errors**: Render automatically sets `$PORT`, make sure your start command uses it
+- **Pandas build errors**: If you see pandas compilation errors with Python 3.13, the `runtime.txt` file in the root directory specifies Python 3.11.9.
+After committing and pushing `runtime.txt`, Render should automatically use Python 3.11.9.
+If it doesn't:
+  1. Go to Render dashboard → Your service → Settings
+  2. Under "Build & Deploy", check "Python Version"
+  3. Manually set it to Python 3.11.9 if needed
+  4. Or delete and recreate the service (it will pick up runtime.txt automatically)

 ### Frontend Issues